phac-nml/genomic_address_service/docs/overview.md

 The Genomic Address Service (GAS) has two major components: **mcluster** and **call**.
 Additionally, the GAS workflow may be supported by **profile_dists**.
 Although the specifics can change, the GAS workflow commonly has the following steps:

-1. Clustering all samples together and establishing a set of genomic addresses:
+1. Hierarchically clustering all initial samples together using a UPGMA algorithm and establishing a set of genomic addresses based on user-provided thresholds:
     - [**profile_dists**](#profile_dists-generating-a-distance-matrix-from-initial-samples) (initial samples)
     - [**mcluster**](#mcluster-generating-cluster-addresses)
 2. Assigning new samples to existing clusters or founding new clusters: